mei-friend/mei-friend.github.io/_docs/basic.md

 {% include alert.html type="info" title="No IDs" content="Even without IDs changes in the editor panel will be visible in the notation panel but not vice versa." %}

-If your MEI-file is missing ID's or might be using the same ID twice (i.e. due to copying an element) you can rerender the file with `Manipulate -> Re-render MEI (with ID's)` which will generate any missing ID's for your elements while also reformating identations, spaces and similar things. `Manipulate -> Re-render MEI (remove ID's)` will remove any ID that is not referenced somewhere else while reformating.
+If your MEI-file is missing IDs or might be using the same ID twice (i.e. due to copying an element) you can rerender the file with `Manipulate -> Re-render MEI (with ID's)` which will generate any missing IDs for your elements while also reformating identations, spaces and similar things. `Manipulate -> Re-render MEI (remove ID's)` will remove any ID that is not referenced somewhere else while reformating.

 To make changes directly in the notations panel you need to use hotkeys that you can find under `Help -> Show help page`.
 You will find that they are similar to hotkeys used by conventional music notation software.